-Snow Leopard Enterprises is a conservation program that works directly with the people who share snow leopard habitat to create sustainable economic opportunities that reduce the motivation behind poaching.
+Snow Leopard Enterprises is an award-winning conservation program that creates sustainable economic opportunities for families who share snow leopard habitat, and reduces the motivation behind poaching.

 Many families who live in the remote regions where snow leopards are found are pastoralists, and they depend on their herds of livestock for food and livelihood.

-Snow leopards are predators, and while they usually hunt wild prey species, the cats will occasionally target livestock grazing in their habitat too.
+Snow leopards usually hunt wild prey species, but the cats will occasionally target livestock grazing in their habitat too.